 For Tier 1 of the Environmental Cleanup Program, ongoing operations and maintenance of the project can be pledged as a match (page 12-6).
-As part of the SAR-semi-annual review reporting process, OCTA will verify local agency operations and maintenance expenditures to ensure local-minimum match rate commitments are being met.
-Local agencies must complete Form 10-17 (see sample in chapter 10available for download from OCFundtracker) for each ECP grant as part of their SAR-semi-annual review updates.
+As part of the semi-annual review reporting process, OCTA will verify local agency operations and maintenance expenditures to ensure minimum match rate commitments are being met.
+Local agencies must complete Form 10-17 (available for download from OCFundtracker) for each ECP grant as part of their semi-annual review updates.